 As a little girl, I looked up to musicians as godlike figures.
-With that said, at the time, the ones I admired above all were a lot older than me – or dead.
-They were also far more glamorous than the population of suburban Baltimore, Maryland.
-It was easy to remove myself from pop stars’ and rock stars’ humanity – after all, I knew these people only as disembodied voices on the radio and tiny faces on the TV screen.
+With that said, the ones I always admired the most were either a lot older than me or dead.
+They were also far more glamorous than the population of suburban Baltimore, Maryland, so it was pretty easy to remove myself from pop stars’ and rock stars’ humanity.
+After all, I knew these people only as disembodied voices on the radio and tiny faces on the TV screen.
 They weren’t real.
-They were mystical creatures living out my own cartoonish fantasies, and I was totally hooked on the concept.
+They were mystical creatures living out my own cartoonish fantasies and I was helplessly hooked on the concept.

 There are a lot of reluctant realizations you make with aging.
 One of the more unfortunate realizations I stumbled upon was that (most) musicians are… normal.
 Playing music professionally is just a job; “entertainment” is just an industry.
-Musicians are not gods, but rather human beings – and, as such, they do “normal” things.
+Musicians are not gods but rather human beings – and, as such, they do “normal” things.
 They have “normal” fears, anxieties, joys, and dreams.
-They have families; they get pimples.
+They have families and friends and people they hate.
 I miss the mysticism I once held, but I suppose the transition towards “realizing that your childhood heroes are actually not as magical as once perceived” was inevitable.
 You can’t live behind rose-tinted glasses forever.

-It’s weird nowadays to be the same age as so many A-list rockstars and popstars that, ten years ago, I would have placed on that godlike pedestal.
-Perhaps I am reluctant to look towards these musicians with such esteem because it feels unnatural to deify somebody who – in another life – could have been my twin sister, my best friend, my schoolyard nemesis.
+It’s weird nowadays to be the same age as so many A-list musicians that, ten years ago, I would have placed on that godlike pedestal.
+Perhaps I am reluctant to look towards these musicians with such esteem because it feels unnatural to deify somebody who in another life could have been my twin sister, my best friend, my schoolyard nemesis.

 Lorde was really the first musician to enter mainstream conversation who was of my own age and time.
 Thanks to institutionalized sexism (which put me in the bad habit of comparing myself to other women), I was immediately skeptical of her sensationalized popstar act.
-I didn’t want to believe that somebody could be so eloquent, clever, and wickedly brilliant – and be the same age as me.
-This had to be some label’s ploy.
+I didn’t want to believe that somebody could be so eloquent and clever and talented and still be the same age as me.
 The media was marketing Lorde as a deity (her stage name was LORDe – the comparison was all too easy), and, to be honest, I wasn’t particularly interested in being spoon-fed another industry larger-than-life figure.
-I was also going through the “I’m too cool for mainstream music, blah blah blah” phase of my life.

 My Lorde skepticism prevented me from listening to her debut album – besides the singles, which were everywhere – until about two years ago.
-By this time, Lorde’s initial media buzz had died down and the singer was quietly working on new material.
-She was no longer the white hot new name on everyone’s lips; instead there were newer, shinier stars operating within her same alt-pop sphere.
+By this time, Lorde’s initial media buzz had died down and the singer was quietly working on new material in New York.
+She was no longer the white hot name on everyone’s lips, and instead there were newer, shinier stars operating within the alt-pop sphere.
 To be honest, I’m glad I waited to listen, because when I first fell into Lorde’s debut album (headfirst and with little warning), the timing was perfect.
 She – Pure Heroine – was an album, a conversation, that I needed desperately but hadn’t thought to ask for (note: great albums have a funny way of always coming into your life at the perfect time).
 I devoured the record over long highways and late nights, always alone.
-She became my secret friend, always there to listen to me – and to respond to everything that I shared with her.
+She became my secret friend, always there to listen to me and to respond to everything that I shared with her.
 “Buzzcut Season” was a particular favorite from the tracklist.

 Like all albums, Pure Heroine is a time capsule to a very distinct time and place in my life.
 I’m sure that it is for you, as well.
-That’s how art works – it bottles your memories in a permanent, perfectly-preserved capsule, oh-so-conveniently removed from your own decaying body.
+That’s how art works – it bottles your memories in a permanent, perfectly preserved capsule, so conveniently removed from your own, slowly decaying body.
 Needless to say, I’ve changed a lot since those long car rides with Pure Heroine in the passenger seat.
 Lorde, I can only assume, has gone through similar changes – we’re the same age, after all.
-So, when Lorde announced her sophomore album Melodrama, I knew that this upcoming record would be running a time capsule of my past, present, and future.
-I’m sure that is what it will be for you, as well.
-That’s how art works.
+When Lorde announced her sophomore album Melodrama, I knew that this upcoming record would pick up right where both our lives had left off.

-Yesterday afternoon, my friend Olivia unexpectedly texted me that she had gotten guestlisted to an intimate Melodrama listening party – with Miss Lorde, herself – in New York City.
-Olivia wouldn’t be able to make it, as she lives in Washington, DC.
-I, being the token New York City friend, was to be Olivia’s ambassador.
+Yesterday afternoon my friend Olivia texted me that she had gotten guestlisted to an intimate Melodrama listening party in New York City.
+Olivia told me that she wouldn’t be able to make it (she lives in Washington, DC.) and I, the token New York City friend, could go in her place.
 (In another lifetime, I’ll find a way to repay Olivia.
 In the meantime, I got a video of Lorde saying hi to her.
 That’s valuable social currency, by the way.)

-At eight ‘o clock in the evening, I funneled into a crowd of thirty-or-so young people outside one of my very own favorite haunts: East Village’s Sing Sing Avenue A karaoke bar.
-The crowd wasn’t just random spectators from the street – these were badass kids with Lorde tattoos and an encyclopedic knowledge of the singer’s discography.
-The people waiting for the party were the real deal, and they were bursting with childish wonder to hear Melodrama in its entirety.
+At eight ‘o clock in the evening, I funneled into a crowd of thirty-or-so young people outside one of my very own favorite haunts, East Village’s Sing Sing karaoke bar.
+The crowd wasn’t just a few random spectators from the street: these were badass kids with Lorde tattoos and an encyclopedic knowledge of the singer’s discography.
+The people waiting for the party were bursting with childish wonder to hear Melodrama in its entirety and, at long last, meet their hero.
 For many of them, Lorde was a god.
 I reached for my rosy-tinted glasses, and, after a few minutes of conversation in that line, I agreed.

 After being thoroughly ID’d and sacrificing all audio-recording equipment (i.e. cell phones) to security, the members of the crowd were led into a small basement corridor underneath the club’s main bar.
-Our fated room was filled to the brim with a seemingly infinite supply of burgers, fries, cupcakes, soda, and pizza – and lit by a giant neon promotional image of the songstress submerged in water.
-As a college kid with a limited (and often exhausted) food budget, I decided to take advantage of the opportunity for feasting and stock up for the week.
-Now this was melodrama.
+Our fated room was filled to the brim with a seemingly infinite supply of burgers, fries, cupcakes, soda, and pizza, and lit by a giant neon promotional image of the songstress submerged in water.
+(I decided to take advantage of the opportunity for feasting and stock up for the week.
+Now this was melodrama.)

 We sat cross-legged in a circle on shoddy chairs and the basement floor.
 Ella took a tiny stool for herself and plopped down in the middle of our messy circle, like a teacher poised to read a story for her grade-schoolers.
 This artificial power hierarchy wasn’t permanent; over giggles and cupcakes, Ella made it clear that she was one of us.
-She had even made little “Thank You” cards for everyone in the room – 50 of her favorite lyrics from the new record written on 50 different notecards, complete with little doodles and lots of hearts.
-The best way to describe the atmosphere in that room would have been “slumber party”.
-Sure, we were a room of mostly strangers – but Ella’s warmth made it bubble organically like a group of lifelong friends.
+She had even made little “Thank You” cards for everyone in the room: 50 of her favorite lyrics from the new record written on 50 different notecards, complete with little doodles and lots of hearts.
+The best way to describe the atmosphere in that karaoke bar chamber is as a “slumber party”.
+Sure, we were a room of mostly strangers, but Ella’s warmth made it bubble organically like a group of lifelong friends.
 Ironically for a woman who has perfected the craft of memorializing loneliness, Ella has an uncanny knack for bringing people together.

 In response to Ella’s intimate honesty and trust, we spilled our guts to her, too.
 During “Liability” – the latest addition to Ella’s expansive catalog of “depression music” – one fan started crying.
-I’m sure half the room was in tears, but as soon as Ella caught sight of the first pair of stormy eyes, she immediately ran to the fan’s side and – literally – wiped away the girl’s tears (eye-gunk and all) with her hands.
+I’m sure half the room was in tears, but as soon as Ella caught sight of the first pair of stormy eyes, she ran to the fan’s side and wiped away the girl’s tears (eye-gunk and all) with her hands.
 The “girl-next-door” “best friend” label that journalists use to market Ella isn’t an act.
-She really is that genuine and that nice.
+She really is genuine and she really is nice.
 In her presence, Ella simultaneously makes you feel the safest and most vulnerable that you’ve ever felt in your entire god damn life.

 Yes, Ella’s physical presence truly is magnetic.
-Every syllable that comes out of her mouth runs through the listeners’ body like liquid poetry – and that is just in conversation.
-While she didn’t prepare any complete songs, Ella did grant one fan’s request to sing a few bars of “Buzzcut Season”.
-Only then, after hearing Ella’s voice transition into “popstar mode” from something totally conversational, did I truly appreciate just how gifted her singing voice is.
-I had always enjoyed the sound of her voice from an aesthetic standpoint, but never did I recognize Ella’s complete mastery over her vocals.
-She’s exploding with glorious, well-deserved talent.
+Every syllable she speaks spills out her mouth like poetry, even in conversation.
+While she didn’t prepare any complete songs, Ella did grant one fan’s request to sing a few bars of “Buzzcut Season” — and only then, after hearing Ella’s voice transition into “popstar mode” from something totally conversational, did I truly appreciate just how gifted her singing voice is.
+She commands her vocal chords like a wild beast.

 Melodrama is a special album, and it’s worth any and all hype that you may have heard or anticipated.
-I’m not going to detail the content and production of the songs for you; it’s an incredibly versatile record, but it’s still a record best discovered on one’s own.
+I’m not going to detail the content and production of the songs for you; it’s an incredibly versatile and gab-worthy record, but it’s still a record best discovered on one’s own.
 Like Pure Heroine, it’s an album to be devoured in one bite, and then kept close to the heart for months to come.
-It’s an album for falling in love – not just with people, but with places and things.
-It’s an album for accepting change and making change.
-It’s brighter than Pure Heroine, and it will fill a hole inside of your chest that you weren’t sure existed.
-It will make you a fuller person.
+It’s an album for falling in love – not just with people, but with places and things – and an album for falling out of love.
+It’s an album for accepting change and making change, brighter than Pure Heroine but still just as potent.
+It will fill a hole inside of your chest that you weren’t sure existed.

 Given her age, Lorde could easily be my sister, but it’s hard not to acknowledge her brilliance as a product of something otherworldly.
-Perhaps I’ve outgrown deifying musicians, but I do truly believe Lorde is not of this earth.
-She is a celestial force to be reckoned with and a loyal, passionate, and brave Scorpio to the core.
-I wouldn’t be surprised if one day she truly did disappear into the sun – but until then (and afterwards), we at Modern Girls will continue to be some of her biggest admirers and advocates.
+Perhaps I’ve outgrown deifying musicians, but I do truly believe Lorde is not of this earth (or at least too good for it).
+She is a celestial force to be reckoned with and a loyal, passionate, brave Scorpio to her core.
+I wouldn’t be surprised if one day Lorde truly did disappear into the sun, but until then (and afterwards), we at Modern Girls will continue to be some of her biggest admirers and advocates.

 Oversharing and out-of-focus photos by Megan.